-The proposed Consent to Land Severance application is to sever 1230 Sandy Bay Road into five severed lots and a retained parcel of land.
-The proposed severed lots and retained parcel all have lot areas and frontages that exceed the minimum lot area and lot frontage of 2,000 sq m and 35 m for the Rural (RU) Zone.
-The severed lots and the retained parcel will all comply with the Rural (RU) Zone requirements for single detached dwellings on a lot.
+The proposed Consent to Land Severance application is to sever 1290 Sandy Bay Road into five severed lots and a retained parcel of land.
+The severed lots proposed all have lot areas and frontages that exceed the minimum lot area and lot frontage of 2,000 m2 and 35 m for the Rural (RU) Zone.
+The retained parcel has a lot area and lot frontage that exceeds the minimum lot area and lot frontage requirement of 19.8 hectares and 152 m for the Rural (RU) Zone.
+A 0.3 m reserve is proposed for the 20 m frontage provided for the retained parcel on Gilwood Park Drive.
+This 20 m frontage is intended to provide a location for a future internal street subdivision access and ensure the lot frontage of the retained parcel as per the definition in the Zoning By-law is measured on Sandy Bay Road.
+The severed lots and the retained parcel with this 0.3 m reserve will all comply with the Rural (RU) Zone requirements.

-In our opinion as planners the proposed consent to land severance application is consistent with the Provincial Policy Statement and conforms to the Growth Plan.
+In our opinion as planners the proposed consent to land severance application is consistent with the Provincial Policy Statement.
 The Official Plan for the County of Simcoe establishes the principle of development for a diversity of land use including residential, commercial, industrial and institutional uses to reinforce their traditional role as central places and service centres.
 The proposed consent to land severance will contribute to Penetanguishene realizing growth in the Simcoe County context and will support the Town to meeting local residential housing needs.

-The Rural designation of the Official Plan establishes the principle of low-density residential land use on the subject property and a limited number of residential lots by land severance, notably five (5) new lots.
-This Planning Justification Report, the Environmental Impact Study (EIS) and the Functional Servicing Design Brief provide a solid land use planning, environmental and servicing rationale in support of the consent to land severance application on the subject property.
+The Rural designation of the Official Plan establishes the principle of low-density residential land use on the subject property and a limited number of residential lots by land severance, notably five (5) new lots on Gilwood Park Drive.
+There is no further lot creation potential for the subject property along Gilwood Park Drive.
+This Planning Justification Report, the Environmental Impact Study (including the TPP and the Peer Review Response of February 2025 by Neil Morris) and the Functional Servicing Design Brief provide a solid land use planning, environmental and servicing rationale in support of the consent to land severance application on the subject property.